Axis mundi: Shamanic function

 A common shamanic concept, and a universally told story, is that of the healer traversing the axis mundi to bring back knowledge from the other world.
 It may be seen in the stories from Odin and the World Ash Tree to the Garden of Eden and Jacob's Ladder to Jack and the Beanstalk and Rapunzel.
 It is the essence of the journey described in The Divine Comedy by Dante Alighieri.
 The epic poem relates its hero's descent and ascent through a series of spiral structures that take him through the core of the earth, from the depths of hell to celestial paradise.
 It is also a central tenet in the Southeastern Ceremonial Complex.

+A comparative example appears in Eurasian heavenly-horse symbolism.
+Ospanov’s 2026 study argues that, in Han Chinese and Indo-Iranian contexts, the heavenly or royal horse could function as a mediator between earth and heaven, linking royal authority to cosmic order.
+In this interpretation, the Tianma of Han poetry carries the ruler toward Kunlun and the realm of immortals, while Indo-Iranian royal horse rituals such as the Aśvamedha similarly map the horse onto the cosmos and connect kingship with the world axis.

 Anyone or anything suspended on the axis between heaven and earth becomes a repository of potential knowledge.
 A special status accrues to the thing suspended: a serpent, a rod, a fruit, mistletoe.
 Derivations of this idea find form in the Rod of Asclepius, an emblem of the medical profession, and in the caduceus, an emblem of correspondence and commercial professions.
 The staff in these emblems represents the axis mundi, while the serpents act as guardians of, or guides to, knowledge.